 Purchase lunches in the 160-seat Cascade Cafe on the second floor.
 (Upon arrival, please let our staff know if more than 10 in your group will be buying lunch.)

 Order in advance prepackaged box lunches to eat in the cafeteria.
 Box lunches must be prepaid.
 Lunch order forms are available by calling (203) 852-0700, ext.
 2217, or by e-mailing email@example.com.

-Mission: The Maritime Aquarium inspires people of all ages to appreciate Long Island Sound and protect it for future generations.
-A vibrant and entertaining learning environment,it achieves this goal through living exhibits, marine science, and environmental education.
+Mission: The Maritime Aquarium inspires people of all ages to appreciate and protect the Long Island Sound ecosystem and the global environment through living exhibits, marine science, and environmental education.

 10 North Water Street Norwalk, CT 06854 Phone: 203.852.0700 Fax: 203.838.5416